 What will make this even better for configuring these settings is that you can preconfigure them en masse for all users.
 Whether they be a handful of users or number in the thousands.
 By using features such as multi-factor authentication, admins can determine which accounts can log in, and how long they have access.

-Furthermore, the bringing together of Configuration Manager and Intune in Microsoft Endpoint Manager has created a solid foundation for supporting Windows 365 in the hybrid configuration.
+Furthermore, the bringing together of Configuration Manager and Intune in Microsoft Endpoint Manager creates a solid foundation for supporting Windows 365 in the hybrid configuration.

 Something else that will endear Windows 365 to users is that they will no longer have to constantly face the costs of refreshing dated technology.
 Not only is upgrading your devices a costly process, but it can be a very time-consuming process as well.